fluturecode/Node__Docker_Sandbox/README.md

 Docker cli documentation:
 - [Docker Cli](https://docs.docker.com/engine/reference/commandline/cli/)

+### Environment Variables

+Copy the .env.example file into .env at the root of the project.
+Then grab the environment variables from a developer on the project of Zoho Vault.

 ## Project Setup

 Obtain a .env file from the Zoho Vault and plave it in the root directory of the project.
 Once Docker and docker-compose are installed correctly, simply run `docker-compose up` from the root.
 This will startup both the server and the postgres database.